alchemyplatform/alchemy-sdk-js/README.md

 The `Alchemy.getProvider()` function configures the Ethers.js [AlchemyProvider](https://docs.ethers.io/v5/api/providers/api-providers/#AlchemyProvider) and returns it.
 This allows you to perform core json-rpc calls with an Alchemy provider, just as you normally would with Ethers.
-So if you are already using Ethers, you can simply use the provider from `alchemy-sdk` and the rest of your code should just work:
+If you are already using Ethers, you can simply use the provider from `alchemy-sdk` and the rest of your code should just work:

 ```ts
 const alchemy = alchemySdk.initializeAlchemy();